Toxins/Toxins.github.io/_pages/Notes.md

 This an evolving [note](https://Toxins.github.io/pdfs/NotesforYangmills.pdf) for "The Yang-Mills equation over riemann surfaces"(update to Morse Theory).

-This is a partial [note](https://Toxins.github.io/pdfs/huaseminar.pdf) of Hua seminar
+This the compelete report of my HUA Seminar [note](https://Toxins.github.io/pdfs/huaseminar.pdf).